memiah/ansible-role-mail-relay/README.md

 myorigin also specifies the default domain name that is appended to recipient addresses that have no @domain part.

+    postfix_virtual_alias_maps:
+       - address: root
+         alias: root@localhost

+Deliver mail to local accounts by setting up virtual aliases.
+By default, any mail to `root` will be sent to `root@localhost` (delivered locally).
+Disable all default aliases by setting this value to `False`.

     postfix_relay_user: ""

 Set postfix relay user.